syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

 {% endhighlight %}
 {% highlight C# %}

-PropertyGrid propertyGrid1 = new PropertyGrid();
+PropertyGrid propertyGrid = new PropertyGrid();
-ViewModel viewModel = new ViewModel();
+propertyGrid.DataContext = new ViewModel();
-propertyGrid1.SelectedObject = viewModel.SelectedEmployee;
+propertyGrid.SetBinding(PropertyGrid.SelectedObjectProperty, new Binding("SelectedEmployee"));

 {% endhighlight %}
 {% endtabs %}

-Here, The `EmailID` is a string property, the `TextBox` is assigned as a default editor.
-We changed it as `SfMaskedEdit` textbox that accepts only inputs which are in the email-id format.
-Also, we assigned the `IntegerEditor` for the integer type properties, so it applied to the `Experience` and `Age` properties.
-Then, the value editors for the `Experience` and `Age` property is changed from `NumericTextBox` to `Updown` control.
+Here, The `EmailID` property is accepts only the inputs which are in the email-id format by the `EmailEditor`.

 ![Property grid with specified custom value editor for EmailID property](CustomEditor-support_images/CustomEditor-Attribute.png)

-Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-CustomEditor) to download the sample that showcases the `CustomEditor` support.
+Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/CustomEditor) to download the sample that showcases the `CustomEditor` support.

-Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-Common) to download the sample that showcases the `PropertyGrid` overall features.
+Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/Common) to download the sample that showcases the `PropertyGrid` overall features.